rsxdalv/tts-generation-webui/README.md

 https://rsxdalv.github.io/bark-speaker-directory/

 ## Changelog
+Aug 15:
+* Pin torch to 2.0.0 in all requirements.txt files
+* Bump audiocraft and bark versions
+* Remove Tortoise transformers fix from colab
+* Update Tortoise to 2.8.0

 Aug 13:
 * Potentially big fix for new user installs that had issues with GPU not being supported